BHATT-APOORVA/MLprojects/README.md

-# minorMLprojects
+# MLprojects

-Adding some small projects I did here and there.
+Adding some small projects in Python.